 Siobhan has written widely about reflective practice, she has been delivering sessions for many years and she will draw on all of this experience to create a session that has something for everyone.

-This interactive session will consider the What?
+This interactive session, delivered virtually using MS Teams with a limited group size will consider the What?
 Why? and How? framework, exploring:

 - What do we mean by reflection; critical reflection; reflexivity; analysis and reflective practice in social work?

 - Why are these important issues for social workers?